ribaricplusplus/wp-env/README.md

 Do not submit PRs directly to this repository.
 If you want a PR that's awaiting review in Gutenberg merged, open an issue here mentioning the PR.

+# Usage

+Install from `npm` into your project:

+`npm i -D @ribarich/wp-env`

+Then use it by running `npx wp-env start`, etc. See the original package for all available commands.

 # Merged PRs

 PRs that this repo integrates which original `wp-env` doesn't: